 Why is this medication prescribed?

-Nevirapine is used along with other medications to treat human immunodeficiency virus (HIV) infection.
+Nevirapine is used along with other medications to treat human immunodeficiency virus (HIV) infection in adults and children 15 days of age and older.
+Nevirapine should not be used to treat healthcare workers or other individuals exposed to HIV infection after contact with HIV-contaminated blood, tissues, or other body fluids.
 Nevirapine is in a class of medications called non-nucleoside reverse transcriptase inhibitors (NNRTIs).
 It works by decreasing the amount of HIV in the blood.
 Although nevirapine does not cure HIV, it may decrease your chance of developing acquired immunodeficiency syndrome (AIDS) and HIV-related illnesses such as serious infections or cancer.
 Taking these medications along with practicing safer sex and making other life-style changes may decrease the risk of transmitting (spreading) the HIV virus to other people.

 How should this medicine be used?

-Nevirapine comes as a tablet and a suspension (liquid) to take by mouth.
-It is usually taken with or without food once a day for 2 weeks and twice a day after the first 2 weeks.
+Nevirapine comes as a tablet, an extended-release tablet, and a suspension (liquid) to take by mouth with or without food.
+The tablet and suspension are usually taken once a day for 2 weeks and then twice a day after the first 2 weeks.
+The extended-release tablet is usually taken once a day, following at least two weeks of treatment with regular nevirapine tablets or suspension.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take nevirapine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow nevirapine with liquids such as water, milk, or soda.